needle-mirror/com.unity.xr.management/Documentation~/EndUser.md

 You would most likely place this script in a custom pre-process build script, but that isn't required.
 Regardless of the script's location, you should do this as a setup step before you start a build as XR Plug-in Manager will serialize this list as part of the build execution.

+<a id="customizing build and runtime settings"></a>
-## Customizing build and runtime settings
+## Customize build and runtime settings

 Any package that needs build or runtime settings should provide a settings data type for use.
 This data type appears in the **Project Settings** window, underneath a top level **XR** node.

 You can use scripts to configure the settings for a specific plug-in, or change the active and inactive plug-ins per build target.

-### Example: Accessing custom settings
+### Example: Access custom settings

+> [!NOTE]
-**Note**: This doesn't install any plug-ins for you.
+> The code in this example doesn't install any plug-ins for you.
 Make sure your plug-ins are installed and available before you try this script.

 ```csharp
     var metadata = XRPackageMetadataStore.GetMetadataForPackage(my_pacakge_id);